substance/interior/_posts/modules/0100-01-01-substance.md

 Documents are stored locally on your computer.
 They are safe and secure until you hit publish and replciate them with a trusted Substance Hub.

+# Install (Build steps OSX)

-# Prequesites
+## Prequesites

-Have Macports installed and run:
+Make sure you have XCode and Macports installed.
+Then install some libraries:

 	$ port install pcre

-# Install
+## Clone repository

     $ git clone git@github.com:substance/substance.git
-    $ npm install
-    $ node server.js

-## Make XCode Project
+## Build externals

-    $ mkdir build-xcode
+    $ mkdir build-ext
-    $ cd build-xcode
+    $ cd build-ext
-    $ cmake -G "Xcode" ..
+    $ cmake -DEXTERNALS_ONLY=ON ..
+    $ make

-## Build native OSX Application
+## Build Substance App

+    $ cd ..
     $ mkdir build
-    $ cd build
 	$ cmake ..
     $ make
+    $ make dist

 ## Enable Webkit Inspector

     $ defaults write quasipartikel.Substance WebKitDeveloperExtras -bool true

+## Run Application

+    $ cd ..
+    $ ./build/app/osx/Substance.app/Contents/MacOS/Substance

 # License

-The Substance App will be released under the MIT license.
+The Substance App is released under the MIT license.
 We chose a very libaral license because we wanted to make it easy for you to use Substance in your environment and also get involved into the development.